Anirod310/Anirod310/README.md

 </div>

-My name's Dorian, I'm a computer science student aiming to become a **Machine Learning Engineer**, with a particular interest in **Deep Reinforcement Learning**, dynamic control systems, robotics, and autonomous agents.
+My name's Dorian, I'm a computer science student aiming to become a Machine Learning Engineer, with a particular interest in Reinforcement Learning, robotics, and autonomous agents.

-I'm especially interested in understanding how intelligent agents can **learn through interaction with their environment**, rather than simply being programmed to perform a task.
+I'm especially interested in understanding how intelligent agents can learn through interaction with their environment, rather than simply being programmed to perform a task.

 ---

 ## 🧠Me

-- 🔭 I'm currently building custom **PyTorch implementations of advanced RL algorithms**, such as **Rainbow DQN**.
+- 🔭 I'm currently building custom PyTorch implementations of advanced RL algorithms, such as **Rainbow DQN**.
-- 🌱 I'm exploring **3D reinforcement learning environments with Unity ML-Agents**.
+- 🌱 I'm exploring 3D reinforcement learning environments with Unity ML-Agents.
-- 🤖 I'm planning to dive deeper into **robotics simulation with NVIDIA Isaac Sim**.
+- 🤖 I'm planning to dive deeper into robotics simulation with NVIDIA Isaac Sim.
-- 🧠 I'm also learning **LLMs and CNNs**.
+- 🧠 I'm also learning LLMs and CNNs.
-- ⚙️ My main development tools are **Python and PyTorch**.
+- ⚙️ My main development tools are Python and PyTorch.

 <!-- 🎞️ GIF / PHOTO HERE -->
 <!-- Idea: a GIF of one of your RL agents training -->